foopsss/Scripts/README.md

 # Scripts
 Here I store some scripts[^1] I made thanks to the Internet community that I'd like to share.

 * In the **ADB** folder, there's a command-line appliance I made both for Windows (Batch) and GNU/Linux (Shell) that aims to simplify the use of ADB and Fastboot.
+This tool is currently being reworked for both operating systems to make code more readable and better, where possible.
 * In the **Backups** folder, there's a Windows (Powershell) command-line appliance to make backups of some things I regularly use.
 It's very specific to my computer.
 * In the **Calibri** folder, there's a shell script to install the Calibri font family for the local user.
 However, the font files **are not included**.
+It can be easily tweaked for other font families.
 * In the **Hosts** folder, there are two tools:
   * *HostsDownloader* is a script for Windows (Batch - Powershell) that modifies the hosts file and overwrites it with the latest version of my [hosts-porn](https://github.com/foopsss/hosts/blob/master/hosts-porn) file.
 It sets the file as read-only at the end, to make manually editing it a bit harder.
   * *ZipGenerator* is a script that pulls some files from my repos ([hosts-porn](https://github.com/foopsss/hosts/blob/master/hosts-porn), [update-binary](https://github.com/foopsss/Scripts/blob/main/Hosts/ZipGenerator/files/update-binary) and [updater-script](https://github.com/foopsss/Scripts/blob/main/Hosts/ZipGenerator/files/updater-script)) to create a flashable zip file to install the hosts-porn file on Android.
 It's made both for GNU/Linux (Shell) and Windows (Powershell)[^2].